WeAreInSpark/key-rotation-bot/README.md

 ## Motivation

 The best way to authenticate with Azure services is by using a "Managed Identity."
-However, unfortunately, there are some scenarios where that's not an option because Managed Identity isn't supported.
-In these scenarios, Service Principals are used.
-These Service Principals use a secret (password/certificate), and this secret needs to be rotated regularly.
-In practice, we often encounter expired secrets, sometimes with significant consequences.
-Rotating them is not always easy because these Service Principals can be used everywhere, and their usage is often not documented.
-From the Expert Teams Cloud Infra & Apps and Development, the idea has emerged to consider creating an automated process for rotating these secrets.
+However, there are some scenarios where that's not an option because Managed Identity isn't supported.
+In these scenarios, Applications are used.
+These Applications use a key (secret/certificate), and this key needs to be rotated regularly.
+In practice, keys often expire, sometimes with significant consequences.
+Rotating keys is not always easy because these Applications can be used everywhere, and their usage is often not documented.
+Kerbee is a tool to remediate this problem by automating the process for rotating these keys.

 ## Feature Support

-- Select which service principals need to be managed
+- Select which Applications need to be managed
-- Renew secrets of service principals x days before they expire
+- Renew secrets of Applications x days before they expire
-- Renew certificates of service principals x days before they expire
+- Renew certificates of Applications x days before they expire
 - Manage secrets/certificates in Azure Key Vault
-- Support multiple Key Vaults, possibly by duplicating the solution
+- Perform operations via the dashboard UI or API

 ## Deployment